The throttle position sensor (TPS) monitors, how far open the throttle valve is open.

 - Car goes into limp-home mode.

-Replacing it can be straightforward; depending on the model; but the hardest part of the procedure is the diagnosis.
+Replacing the throttle position sensor (TPS) can be straightforward; depending on the model; but the hardest part of the procedure is the diagnosis.
 As a result, You will need to have the proper diagnostic equipment.

 So, it is a small sensor, that’s about the size of your key fob.
 Also, it has an electrical connector attached to it, that normally houses three wires.
 On most engines, there are two smaller screws, that secure it to the throttle body.